 Mecklenburg EMS Agency reserves the right to search Agency vehicles, Agency work spaces, and other property owned, operated, or controlled by the Agency.
-Any illegal object found will be turned over to law enforcement authorities and corrective action may be taken.
+Any illegal object found will be turned over to law enforcement authorities.

 8.13 Workplace Safety and Violence in the Workplace Effective 1/1/99